 How can you prepare if you know the weather is going to be really hot at Disneyland?
+If you already know there will be a heatwave at Disneyland, you can prepare in advance.
 You’ll want to keep cool so you and your family won’t be cranky, tired and wiped out by the heat mid-day.
-Find out what you can see, eat and do to stay cool under the sun at Disneyland.
+Find out exactly what you can see, eat and do when it’s hot with these tips on how to stay cool at Disneyland and Disney California Adventure park.

 Please note that I have included affiliate links in this post.
 Clicking through and making a purchase helps me in a small financial way, thank you!